SalomePlatform/adao/doc/en/theory.rst

 are briefly described.
-At the end, some detailed information allow `Going further in the data assimilation framework`_ and `Going further in the state estimation by optimization methods`_, as well as `Going further in data assimilation for dynamics`_  and having an `Overview of reduction methods and of reduced optimization`_.
+At the end, some detailed information allow `Going further in the data assimilation framework`_ and `Going further in the state estimation by optimization methods`_, as well as `Going further in data assimilation for dynamics`_  and having `An overview of reduction methods and of reduced optimization`_.

 Fields reconstruction or measures interpolation